Louis Ameka

-Louis Ameka Autchanga (born 3 October 1996) is a Gabonese professional footballer who plays for the Gabon national team as an attacking midfielder.
+Louis Ameka Autchanga (born 3 October 1996) is a Gabonese professional footballer who plays for TP Mazembe and the Gabon national team as an attacking midfielder.

-Career
+Club career

-He has played club football for CF Mounana and Chamois Niortais.
+He has played club football for CF Mounana, Chamois Niortais and Maghreb de Fès.
+In August 2023 he signed for TP Mazembe.

+International career

 He made his international debut for Gabon in 2017.
 At the youth level he played in the 2013 African U-17 Championship qualifiers, scoring against Benin, and then the 2015 Africa U-23 Cup of Nations qualifiers.